davidmalcolm/gcc-python-plugin/docs/basics.rst

      gcc.inform(stmt.loc, 'this is where X was defined')

-   would lead to this informational message being printed:
+   would lead to this informational message being printed to stderr:

    .. code-block:: bash